 The backgrounds of students admitted to the program are diverse, and the program attempts to educate all students up to a level of basic understanding in several areas deemed fundamental to modern biochemistry and molecular genetics.
 In addition, it is hoped that students will become more expert in some area related to their research, thus gaining a measure of confidence.
 It is likely that most students would have had (or would make up remedially) calculus, physical chemistry, general chemistry, organic chemistry, physics, genetics, and several courses in biology.
 They will then be required to satisfy the following departmental requirements:

-The student will prepare a research proposal and defend it orally before his or her proposal committee.
+The student will prepare a research proposal and defend it orally before a proposal committee formulated by student with the mentor’s guidance and approved by the BMG Director of Graduate Studies.
 This exam will be open to the faculty only.
 The student will be advanced to candidacy for the Ph.D. degree upon a satisfactory performance in this exam.